dmbarbour/wikilon/docs/ABCRT.md

 Periodic stack trace is very simple and effective.
 I should certainly implement it.

 Use of first-class 'timer' values is interesting.
 A timer can be represented by a simple integer.
 For a paused timer, this would represent time elapsed (e.g. in microseconds).
 For an active timer, it would represent the logical start time, relative to an implicit epoch.
-When we transition from active to paused or vice versa, we can simply look up the current time and subtract the timer's current value.
+When we transition from active to paused or vice versa, we can simply look up the current time and subtract the timer's value.

         Code                                Result
         #{&timer}                           #{&timer}
         {&timer-start}                      #1470173451234567{&timer-active}
         {&timer-pause}                      #123{&timer}
-            (if ~123 time units elapsed between start and pause)
+            (e.g. if 123 microseconds elapse between start and pause)

 Of course, this is impure.
 We must be cautious about exposing timer values to our client code.
 So timers will generally be opaque, much like trashed values.

-We'll only be able to access timers via `{&trace}` and perhaps through some special toplevel methods.
-Conveniently, timers are plain old data in every other relevant sense - they may be dropped, copied, etc..
+To access timer values in a flexible way, e.g. to format them into a text string, I might need a model of 'debug output' perhaps based on a partitioned computation model (i.e. so we have a 'debug out' partition that permits certain annotations to function).
+But that is not essential for an immediate use case.
+For now I can access timers via `{&trace}` or toplevel IO models.

+*Note:* A related possibility with opaque timers is to use them to control time quotas.